OceanOutcomes/ocean-outcomes/what-we-do/triple-bottom-line-seafood/funding-and-facility/index.md

 **Socio-economic:**

-- Increase in number of fisher engaged in more sustainable fisheries
+- Increase in number of fishers engaged in more sustainable fisheries
 - Increase in number of female fishers engaged in more sustainable fisheries
 - Increase in proportion of females in management-level positions
 - Fisher profit remains stable or increases